metodi-velev/newsservice/README.md

   <li><b>Publisher</b>: he can create news and edit or delete of the contents he had created</li> <br>
 </ul>
 Every user has own account, which has an unique ID.
 Every user has a specific role. <br>
-News contains simple text or/and photo.
+News contains simple text or/and photo. <br>